 War Continues

 With the rebellions quelled, 10 years after the Battle of Marathon, Xerxes and the Persian Empire reignited the conflict with the Greeks.
 For the campaign, the Persians exerted tremendous effort and feats to throw an overwhelming might against the Greeks.
-They conscripted a quarter of a million men.
-They enlisted a multinational naval force composed of about 1,000 ships from different ethnicities, such as Phoenicians, Egyptians, and even Ionian Greeks.
-Xerxes ordered the construction of 2 great bridges in the treacherous and choppy waters of the Dardanelles.
-He had a canal near Mt.
-Athos dug to bypass the dangerous peninsula where mountain sat.
+They conscripted a quarter of a million men and enlisted a multinational naval force composed of about 1,000 ships from different ethnicities, such as Phoenicians, Egyptians, and even Ionian Greeks.

-Decline of the Persian Empire
+Decline of the

-Xerxes Reign Continues
+Xerxes Reign

 Xerxes dragged the war on.
 However, his spending in the war along with other decadence led to the mismanagement of the imperial coffers.
-The Persian court saw rise in opulence and immorality that led to Xerxes’ untimely downfall.
+The Persian court saw a rise in opulence and immorality that led to Xerxes’ untimely downfall.

 Xerxes’ Successors

-Under Artaxerxes successors, the imperial court descended into intrigue and infighting among ambitious officials and courtiers.
+Under Artaxerxes successors, the imperial court further descended into intrigue and infighting among ambitious officials and courtiers.
 The empire’s local administration turned rogue as some Satraps rebelled with impunity calling for independence from the Empire.

-Alexander the Great
+Alexander the Great |

 His reign and name, however, failed to resurrect the powerful Persian Empire.
 Rather, he became the fiercest enemy and the main antagonist in the story of the legendary conqueror Alexander the Great.
-He failed to defeat the Macedonian general in the fields of Gaugamela despite levying the largest army in the Empire that number to quarter of a million.
+He failed to defeat the Macedonian general in the fields of Gaugamela despite levying the largest army in the Empire that numbered to quarter of a million.
 After his defeat, one by one, rich satraps surrendered to Alexander.
 Ultimately, his reign and the saga of the Achaemenid Persian Empire ended with his death in 330 BCE.

 Summing Up